anphase/pmn.nz/index.md

   <article class="section-card">
     <p class="eyebrow">Books</p>
     <h2><a href="{{ '/books/' | relative_url }}">Reading notes</a></h2>
-    <p>A living shelf of books I've read, what stood out, and what I’m currently working through.</p>
+    <p>A living shelf of books I’ve read, what stayed with me, and what I’m working through now.</p>
   </article>
   <article class="section-card">
     <p class="eyebrow">Lab</p>
     <h2><a href="{{ '/projects/' | relative_url }}">Experiments</a></h2>
-    <p>Older projects, prototypes, and useful bits that do not need to be portfolio-grade to be worth keeping.</p>
+    <p>Older projects, prototypes, and useful bits that do not need to be portfolio-ready to be worth keeping.</p>
   </article>
   <article class="section-card">
     <p class="eyebrow">Identity</p>
     <h2><a href="https://panashe.nz">Panashe.nz</a></h2>
-    <p>The curated profile, CV, selected work, and contact details live on my real-name site.</p>
+    <p>My profile, CV, selected work, and contact details live on my real-name site.</p>
   </article>
 </section>